Roman Kotliński

-Roman Kotliński (born March 15, 1967 in Koło) is a Polish publisher, writer, journalist and politician; formerly he was Roman Catholic priest during 3 years.
+Roman Kotliński (born 15 March 1967) is a Polish politician, publisher, writer and journalist.
+He was a Roman Catholic priest for three years.
 He published a trilogy Byłem księdzem (I was a priest) and in March 2000 he began publishing the newspaper "Fakty i Mity", left-wing and anticlerical oriented weekly magazine.
 He was member of Democratic Left Alliance for several years, then become co-founder of Reason Party.
-In the October 2011 parliamentary elections, he was elected to the Sejm as a candidate of the Palikot's Movement receiving 17 720 votes in Łódź district.
+In the October 2011 parliamentary elections, he was elected to the Sejm as a candidate of the Palikot's Movement receiving 17,720 votes in Łódź district.

-Roman Kotliński believes that Grzegorz Piotrowski abducted Jerzy Popiełuszko but didn't kill him.
+Kotliński believes that Grzegorz Piotrowski abducted Jerzy Popiełuszko but did not kill him.
 "Fakty i Mity" cooperated with Grzegorz Piotrowski.